Unitary representations of real reductive groups: Nonunitary representations

 \section{Nonunitary representations}

 In this section we will recall Harish-Chandra's framework for the study of representation theory for real reductive groups.
-Gelfand's program says that unitary representations are what one should care about most, partly because of their value in applications.
-It is also true that working with infinite-dimensional nonunitary representations leads to terrible difficulties from functional analysis.
-The difficulties are related to those encountered in studying eigenvalues for linear operators: for normal operators (those commuting with their adjoints, and therefore nicely related to the Hilbert space structure) there is a clean and complete theory, but for general operators everything goes wrong.

-On the other hand, it turns out to be extremely difficult to understand unitary representations without also looking at some nonunitary representations.
-What happens in the end is that we look at certain families of possibly nonunitary representations that are parametrized by complex vector spaces (naturally defined over the rational numbers ${\mathbb Q}$).
-The unitary representations are parametrized by real points of rational polyhedra inside these complex vector spaces.
-This fact essentially goes back to work of Knapp and Stein in the 1960s, and is made precise in Chapter 16 of \Cite{KOv}.
-What our algorithm does is compute these polyhedra explicitly.
-The point is that we are therefore describing unitary representations as a subset of a (much simpler) set of possibly nonunitary representations.

-The first big idea is therefore Harish-Chandra's classical one, providing a category of possibly nonunitary representations for which functional analysis works nearly as well as in the unitary case.
+His first big idea is to provide a category of possibly nonunitary representations for which functional analysis works nearly as well as in the unitary case.
 In order to formulate Harish-Chandra's definition of this category, we need some general terminology about groups and representations.

-\begin{proposition} Suppose $(\pi,V)$ is a continuous representation of a Lie group $H$.
-If the corresponding smooth representation $(\pi^\infty,V^\infty)$ (see \eqref{eq:smooth}) is irreducible, then $\pi$ is irreducible as well.